ppbrown/fluxcd-public-demo/README.md

 ## 2. Install the flux CLI

-You need to [install the Flux CLI](https://fluxcd.io/flux/installation/#install-the-flux-cli) by hand, and also follow the directions there for first-time "bootstrap" of flux.
+You need to [install the Flux CLI](https://fluxcd.io/flux/installation/#install-the-flux-cli) by hand, and also do `flux install` one time, to install flux inside your k8s cluster.

+(or, you may do the full flux bootstrap github` if you dont mind giving it a github token)

 ## 3. Pick your poison